HonzaMD/HonzaMD.github.io/en/k2verHistory.md

 lang: en
 submenu: download
 ---
+# News in version 2.5.1

+* Updated license text
+* Fix of inconvenience in level Tomy's 2 Ways

 # News in version 2.5

 * We celebrate 20 years from finishing the first Krkal.